astronomer/docs/software/runtime-release-notes.md

 ### Bug fixes

 - Removed the default value for `AIRFLOW__LOGGING__REMOTE_BASE_LOG_FOLDER`, as this value is now set the Astro data plane.
-This enables Astronomer Software users to set the value for custom remote logging storage solutions.
+This enables Astronomer Software users to set a value for custom remote logging storage solutions.

 ## Astro Runtime 5.0.10